 Sandals

 Camp sandals are the best, especially when your only other shoe option is rubber boots.
-I love the Chaco Z/Cloud Sandals.
+I love Chaco sandals.
 These are the most supportive and comfortable sandals ever, and you can also wear them with socks!

 The lightweight Buff CoolNet UV+ Insect Shield Multifunctional Headwear lifts sweat away from your skin, offers UV protection, and keeps bugs away so you can stay outside longer.
 This is really useful when you’re in areas with a lot of mosquitoes.